In this section you will find out what these groups do, and be pointed to more detailed information.

 PAG is a high-level group which:

-- provides ongoing assurance to Programme Boards and the CIO regarding the risk status and progress of the project, and
+- provides ongoing assurance to the CIO regarding the risk status and progress of the portfolio, and

-- identifies and monitors risks, issues and opportunities across the portfolio of programmes and projects run by the department.
+- identifies and monitors risks, issues and opportunities across the portfolio of services and programmes run by the department.

-Chaired by Professor Anne Trefethen, CIO, the Group currently meets quarterly.
+Chaired by Dr Stuart Lee, Deputy CIO, the Group currently meets quarterly.

 Those wanting further information about the Boards should contact the Group’s Secretary, Mrs Philippa Days, by email at email@example.com

 IT Services’ Senior Management Team (SMT) is responsible for all aspects of the department’s business.
-Comprising the CIO, her deputies, and the group directors, it:
+Comprising the CIO, his deputies, and the group directors, it:

 - discusses and agrees courses of action regarding the implementation of the University’s strategic plan for IT,